Membership

 • Training opportunities specific and targeted to your Council - responding to Councils' needs and requests and adapting to changes as they happen.
 Member councils also receive some training fees at a discounted rate.

-• Vital News and Documents updates and information regularly distributed - to members through the news section on this website, area meetings, direct email contact or social media.
+• Vital news, policy updates and information distributed - to members through the newsletters, news section on this website, area meetings, direct email contact and social media.

-• Specialist advice from NALC - can be accessed through your LALC membership see the Advice page for the information.
+• Specialist advice from NALC - can be accessed through your LALC membership see Advice section below for the information.

 Advice